Make-Magazine/makehub/wp-content/plugins/vimeography-developer-bundle/vimeography-themes/vimeography-ballistic/readme.txt

 Heck yeah!
 Use the appearance editor to change your theme's style so that it matches your site perfectly.

 == Changelog ==
+= 2.1.1 =
+* Bump compatibility to WordPress 5.5

+= 2.1 =
+* [New] Show number of search results in message after query is performed.
+* Update theme dependencies to latest versions
+* Add `fitvidsignore` attribute to player to prevent fitvids intervention
+* Add support for loading "unlisted" videos in Pro
+* Improve error message with link to docs on video load error
+* Bump compatibility to WordPress 5.4

+= 2.0.6 =
+* [Tweak] Hide the spinner if a search returns no results

 = 2.0.5 =
 * [Fix] Introduce fallback for when source video downloads are unavailable
 * [Tweak] Allow player settings to be configured via Vimeography Pro